pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

     * The “old” runtime can run the “new” model, and errors out at load time:
         * When an unknown op appears.
         * When reaching an op whose minimum runtime version >= current

+# Open Questions

+## Use deprecation window to handle backward compatibility
+One future option is to keep both old and new operators, but set a certain deprecation window for old operators.
+Deprecate the old operator when the window expires.
+There are some open questions on this option:
+* What would be the window length?
+Would it be different for different situations (internal vs. external, server vs. mobile, etc.)
+* From user's point of view, the number of operators my bloat, depending on the length of deprecation window.

+## Downgraders for FC
+Dual to upgreaders for BC on client, downgraders can be used for FC on server.
+There are several options:
+* We set a 2-week (maybe 3 week) FC window.
+The FC break update is split into two PRs.
+The first PR with new operator readers is rolled out.
+After the FC window (supposing all client runtime are updated to be able to read the new operator), the producer of the new operators are turned on to generate models with new operator schema.
+* The 2-week window may not be sufficient for mobile, where the runtime updated cannot be fully controlled.
+In such a case, we need to "backport" the new model to an old format.
+    * We save the historical models that were exported in earlier code.
+If a compatible older model can be found, the older model is delivered to the old runtime.
+    * We could apply a downgrader at the server side: to rewrite the new model in the old format.
+Since the downgrader happens at model delivery time, it can be done out of the major export flow.
+* Keep old PyTorch release binaries (for example, PyTorch 1.10).
+Mobile can backport some operators to PyTorch 1.10 opportunistically.
+It's more challenging to maintain historical binaries than historical models.